Core Team Member & Founder

 Marie is also the founder of the 'Mid Florida Bigfoot Research Team'.
 Through her team, she's building a structured, credible effort to investigate, protect, and understand these enigmatic creatures and their threatened habitats.

 Marie is a dedicated, analytical, and detail-oriented investigator.
 Her passion for Bigfoot research was sparked more than seven years ago after hearing a powerful and extended vocalization deep in the Ocala National Forest during an overnight camping trip.
 Since then, she has committed herself to exploring Florida’s forests and swamps in search of answers.
-Her passion for uncovering the truth has made her one of the state's foremost researchers of Bigfoots and Skunk Apes.
+Her passion for uncovering the truth has made her one of Florida's foremost researchers of Bigfoots and Skunk Apes.

 Marie is known for her sharp observational skills and creativity in the field.
 Her fieldwork specialty includes finding prints, structures, and unusual elements in the woods and swamps.
-Marie and her team have documented countless footprints, glyphs, and a wide range of unusual structural formations including X-shaped markers, asterisk patterns, lean-tos, teepee-like designs, shelters, nests, and oddly placed or stacked sticks in an effort to collect evidence of their existence.
+Marie and her team have documented countless footprints, glyphs, and a wide range of unusual structural formations including X-shaped markers, asterisk patterns, weavings, lean-tos, teepee-like designs, shelters, nests, and oddly placed or stacked sticks in an effort to collect evidence of their existence.
 One of her most significant discoveries—a quarter-mile-long trackway of 16-inch footprints with a 54-inch stride—was featured as the cover story in the March 2024 edition of the 'Bigfoot Times' newsletter.

 Core Team Member